Online Therapy in Ontario | Virtual CBT Psychotherapy

 Flexible

 We understand the importance of flexibility in scheduling therapy sessions.
-Because we have a variety of therapists, we can offer different appointment times.
+We have a variety of specialists to choose from who can offer different appointment times.
 If you work full-time and need an evening appointment, we can accommodate this for you.

 Meet the Co-Founders of Virtual CBT Psychotherapy